Arnav-Menon/Camera-Lidar-Fusion/writeup.md

 ![precision recall map](img/precision_recall_plots.png)

 And lastly here is my precision-recall plots.
 It demostrates the precision, recall, iou, and position errors in the x, y, and z directions of the model.

+# Part 2: Final Project
+## The necessary images for this part are under the ```img``` folder, named ```step1.png```, ```step2.png```, ```step3.png```, and ```step4.png```.

+### Write a short recap of the four tracking steps and what you implemented there.
+Which results did you achieve?
+Which part of the project was most difficult for you to complete, and why?

+In this part we were tasked with doing four things.
+First was implementing an Extended Kalman Filter to track single real-world targets with lidar measurements over time.
+Second was implementing track management to initialize and delete tracks, setting a track state, and a track score.
+Third, we implemented a single nearest neighbor data association to assiciate measurements to tracks.
+This was the start of multi target tracking!
+Lastly, to complete camera-lidar fusion, we implemented teh nonlinear camera measurement model.
+I resulted in low RMSE values for multi tracking, but high RMSE for single tracking.
+This is because the Kalman filter cannot compensate for the systematic offset the lidar detections contain.
+For me, part 3 was the toughest because that was the concept I was least sure about.
+It took a lot more rewatching the videos and doing outside research for me to complete that part.

+### Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?
+Camera-Lidar fusion brings improved accuracy and robustness.
+That's because they have complementary strengths and weaknesses.
+Unfortunately, my results don't show this as I got similar results for lidar-only and camera-lidar.
+Camera sensors also bring with them extended range.
+This was evident in my findings because camera settings detected objects farther away than lidar-only.

+### Which challenges will a sensor fusion system face in real-life scenarios?
+Did you see any of these challenges in the project?
+In real life there may be senor noise and errors.
+We saw this in part 2 with the high RMSE value for single object tracking because lidar detections contained a y offset.
+Another challenge is computational complexity.
+Since we are computing on lidar and camera images, it will take longer to compute.
+This was also evident in part 4, where we were processing each frame a little slower.

+### Can you think of ways to improve your tracking results in the future?
+One way could be to fine tune my paramterization by applying standard deviation values for lidar.
+I could also implement a more advanced data association such as Global Nearest Neighbor or Joint Probabilistic Data Association.
+I could also adapt the Kalman filter to estimate the object's width, length, and height.